bajamircea/bajamircea.github.io/_posts/2015-10-29-dependency-problem.markdown

 Related to the above is a large number of `#include` directives required to support the amount of functionality in the class.
-In general a file including more than about half a dozen other files indicates that it's content tries to link too many things together at the same time.
+In general a file including more than about half a dozen other files indicates that its content tries to link too many things together at the same time.
 Examples of exceptions are:

 - Some entry point of the application where many objects are just linked